Some Swiss municipalities ignoring National Day

 A truly ‘national’ holiday?
-According to a survey by the Swiss Communes Association, one in eight municipalities across the country are not organising celebrations for National Day this August 1.
+According to a survey by the Swiss Association of of Communes, one in eight municipalities across the country are not organising celebrations for National Day this August 1.

 Most parts of the country will see the usual festivities go ahead: speeches, singing, bonfires, the national anthem and, of course, the fireworks.
 However, thirteen percent of communes, the surveyexternal link found, will not organize an official celebration.